 Mike McCarroll is an American country music singer, songwriter, and recording artist who records both in Nashville, Tennessee and Atlanta, Georgia.
 His music blends traditional country, southern rock and Americana to create his own unique outlaw country style.
 He is a 2012 GA Music Award nominee for Country Male Artist of the Year.
 In 2011, he was nominated for three awards by Georgia-Country.com in the categories of Best Country Male, Best Country Band, and Best Americana Band.
-Mike and his band are 2009 winners of the Gorilla Productions Battle of the Bands, a multi-genre contest in Atlanta.
+Mike and his band are 2009 winners of the Gorilla Productions Battle of the Bands, a multi-genre contest.

 His debut album "At The Crossroads" was released in 2007 to positive reviews and garnered attention from record labels in Nashville.
 Mike followed up in 2010 with the release of his second album "Honky Tonk Dreams" which received strong reviews and led to a showcase for several Nashville record labels.
 His song "Cash Crop" went to #2 in Atlanta on the Reverbnation independent country charts in the summer of 2011 and is still a favorite on several radio stations all over north Alabama and Georgia.
-Another song, "If The Devil Brought You Roses" from the same CD, has received airplay on over 400 radio stations across the U.S. Mike's tunes are also currently receiving radio airplay on Mighty Avon in Dublin, Ireland.
+Another song, "If The Devil Brought You Roses" from the same CD, has received airplay on over 400 radio stations across the U.S.

 MM's first memories of music revolve around his Mom and aunt dancing him around the kitchen countertop to Elvis singles "All Shook Up" and "Hound Dog".
 That was a fine place to start for the young McCarroll as he progressed into the 60's and 70's listening to rock music and then got into southern rock in late 70's and country music by the mid 80's.